estellederrien/vue-node-mysql-generated/README.md

 <b> My own generic front end vue.js axios REST </b>
 - GenericAxiosServices.js

-<b> 2 Back end generics REST CRUDS files , based on the sequelize-router code and another Githuber code:
+<b> 2 Back end generics REST CRUDS files , based on the sequelize-router code and another Githuber code: </b>
+Theses files are really usefull when you need to build a great middleware back end , you have to override them .
+The middleware is for example needed to check wherever the  user is auth or not.
  - generic_crud_mongodb.js
  - generic_crud_mysql.js